Orbital origin of fourfold anisotropic magnetoresistance in Dirac materials

-Here we numerically calculate the AMR with the OMM, present the results in Figs. \ref{Bi_AMR}(b, c) and make some comparison with experimental ones ($\rho_{11}$ from 0.1 T to 2 T in Figs. S5-6 in Ref. \citep{YangSY2020PRR}).
-As shown in Fig. \ref{Bi_AMR}(c), at 300 K, the twofold AMR can be fitted with $a_{1}B$, and the fourfold AMR can be fitted with $a_{2}B^{2}+a_{3}\left|B\right|^{3}$, where $a_{1}$ and $a_{2}$ are positive, but $a_{3}$ is negative.
-We find that the first two orders of the expansion of $\left[\partial_{\mathbf{k}}(\mathbf{m}_{\mathbf{k}}\left(\mathbf{B}\right)\cdot\mathbf{B})\right]^{2}$ make primary contribution to the fourfold AMR, also support the conclusion via fitting (see Eq.
-(S17) in SM \citep{SMAMR}).
-It should be noted that the peak in the fourfold AMR at 2 K can be understood from the approximative expension above.
-Specifically, the positive $a_{2}B^{2}$ term dominates at low field, the negative $a_{3}\left|B\right|^{3}$ term becomes important as increase the magnetic field, inevitably producing the maximum.
-The fourfold AMR at 2 K and 300 K primely lie in the decreasing regime and the increasing regimes due to the thermal broadening, respectively.
-The calculations are in quantitative agreement with the experimental results of the existence of the fourfold AMR and the nontrival field and temperature dependences.
+Here we numerically calculate the AMR with the OMM of Eq. \eqref{eq:zx}, present the results in Figs. \ref{Bi_AMR}(b, c) and make some comparison with experimental ones ($\rho_{11}$ from 0.1 T to 2 T in Figs. S5-6 in Ref. \citep{YangSY2020PRR}.
+The detailed analysis of $\rho_{12}$ is quite similar and given in SM \citep{SMAMR}.).
+In order to further reveal nature of unusual AMR, we expand $\left[\partial_{\mathbf{k}}(\mathbf{m}_{\mathbf{k}}\left(\mathbf{B}\right)\cdot\mathbf{B})\right]^{2}$ with respect to the magnetic field (see Eq.
+(S17) in SM \citep{SMAMR}) and find two orders of the expansion of make primary contribution to the fourfold AMR.
+Specifically, as shown in Fig. \ref{Bi_AMR}(c), at 300 K, the twofold AMR can be captured by $a_{1}B$, and the fourfold AMR can be described by $a_{2}B^{2}+a_{3}\left|B\right|^{3}$, where $a_{1}$ and $a_{2}$ are positive, but $a_{3}$ is negative.
+It should be noted that the peak in the fourfold AMR at 2 K can be understood from the approximative expansion above.
+The positive $a_{2}B^{2}$ term dominates at low field, the negative $a_{3}\left|B\right|^{3}$ term becomes important as increase the magnetic field, inevitably producing the maximum near $B \approx 0.3$~T. The fourfold AMR at 2 K and 300 K primely lie in the decreasing regime and the increasing regimes due to the thermal broadening, respectively.
+The calculations are in quantitative agreement with the experimental results of the fourfold AMR and the nontrivial field and temperature dependences in low field regime.

-\textit{Roles of surface states.-{}-}As the band inversion occurs, the material would enter the topological insulating phase, supporting two-dimensional (2D) Dirac surface states \citep{Bansil2016RMP}.
+\textit{AMR of surface states in $\mathrm{MnBi_{2}Te_{4}}$.-{}-}As the band inversion occurs, the material would enter the topological insulating phase, supporting two-dimensional (2D) Dirac surface states \citep{Bansil2016RMP}.
 The effective model for the surface states in the $x-y$ plane can be written as \citep{zhang2009NP,Shan2010njp,JiangYD2022PRB}